anthonyjn08/witness_the_fitness_v1/README.md

 * [Pixabay](https://pixabay.com/) - images I've used on the site have come from Pixabay.
 * [Google Fonts](https://fonts.google.com/) - used for font's on the site.
 * [Font Awesome](https://fontawesome.com/) - used for icons across the site.

+## Deployment

+This project has been deployed on Heroku and developed in GitPod.
+Images and static files are hosted on Amazon AWS.
+ElephantSQL is used for the postgres database.
+To create a copy locally use the following steps.

+1. Create a repository in GitHub
+2. Open GitPod and use command - git clone https://github.com/anthonyjn08/witness_the_fitness_v1
+3. Run the command - pip3 install -r requirements.txt to install the required packages.
+4. Add the following to installed apps in settings.py 'django_summernote',
+    'home',
+    'trainers',
+    'profiles',
+    'blog',
+    'sports',
+    'sponsors',
+    'bag',
+    'checkout',
+    'crispy_forms',
+    'storages',
+5. Create an env.py folder with the following os.environ["DATABASE_URL"] = "your postgresql url which you will find in elephantsql" os.environ["SECRET_KEY"] = "your secret key which will added to heroku" os.environ["CLOUDINARY_URL"] = "your cloudinary api" os.environ["STRIPE_PUBLIC_KEY"] = "your stripe public key" os.environ["STRIPE_SECRET_KEY"] = "your stripe secret key" *do not commit this github os.environ["STRIPE_WH_SECRET"] = "your stripe wh secret key" *do not commit this github
+6. You will then need to make migrations using the - makemigration command.
+Add --dry-run to see a preview of what will be run.
+7. You will then need to migrate using the - migrate command.
+Add --plan to see a preview of what will be run.
+8. Use the command - "python3 manage.py runserver" to run locally.